 The vast majority of student deaths associated with campus fires were actually in off-campus living accommodations.
-The Department of Education estimates that more than 66% of college and university students live off campus.
-The University of Denver is not exception.
+The Department of Education estimates that more than 66% of college and university students live off-campus.
+DU is not an exception.
 A large portion of our student population chooses to live in the surrounding community in apartments or house shares.
-This is a great experience that prepares students to live on their own after college, but the sense of freedom and independence should also promote self-advocacy for safe living space.
+This is a great experience that prepares students to live on their own after college, but the sense of freedom and independence also promotes self-advocacy for safe living spaces.

 When you sign a lease or move into a house with friends, safety is not always the first thing on your mind.
 Unfortunately for a number of students each year, this leads to loss of property and, in some cases, death.
 No matter how good the deal or how low the rent is, your landlord is required to provide some basic protection of your safety from fire.
 Smoke detectors and carbon monoxide detectors are required to be installed in each unit and tested every six months.
 Fire extinguishers must be provided either in the unit or in the hall (in multi-unit dwellings.)
 Boilers and furnaces are required to be inspected regularly.
 The list goes on.

 You can assume that all of this is happening, or you can take your life into your own hands.